mefercs/apis/apis.md

 There is no big difference between, the Middleware prepares the incoming request and prepares it for further processing by other handlers.
+Whereas a route handler is code that is looking for a request to a specific incoming URL.

 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